DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/02-windows-agent.md

 ### Wazuh agent — enabling the Sysmon channel in `ossec.conf`

-The agent forwards whatever event channels it is told to monitor — by default, that is `Security`, `System`, and `Application`.
+The agent forwards whatever event channels it is told to monitor, by default, that is `Security`, `System`, and `Application`.
 Sysmon writes to a separate channel (`Microsoft-Windows-Sysmon/Operational`) that must be added explicitly to the agent configuration.

 On each host, `C:\Program Files (x86)\ossec-agent\ossec.conf` was edited with Notepad running as Administrator.
 A new `<localfile>` block was added after the existing Security/System/Application blocks: